zzzprojects/EntityFramework-FAQ/docs2/pages/thirdpartylibraries/features/bulk-save-changes.md

 ## Introduction

-BulkSaveChanges allows you to improve EF performance by saving multiples entities with bulk operations.
+BulkSaveChanges allows you to improve EF performance by saving multiple entities with bulk operations.

 ## Why BulkSaveChanges?